lukemelas/image-paragraph-captioning/README.md

 * PyTorch 0.4 (along with torchvision)
 * cider (already included as a submodule)
 * coco-caption (already included as a submodule)
+* spacy (if training from scratch, to tokenize words)

 To clone this repository with submodules, use:
 `git clone --recurse-submodules https://github.com/lukemelas/image-paragraph-captioning`